Geonovum/KP-APIs/Werkgroep API strategie/extensions/ext-vb-dev.md

-## Voorbeeld: een extensie die nog in ontwikkeling is
+## Example: an extension that is still under development

-<p class='warning'>Deze extensie is nog in ontwikkeling en kan elk moment wijzigen.</p>
+<p class='warning'>This extension is still under development and can be altered at any time.</p>

-Tekst van de extensie...
+Text of the extension...